-After writing 538 professional blog posts* (and that’s the last time I’m going to hunt down all the articles I wrote for various clients), I’ve decided to share the many tools I’ve found useful to research, write, edit and share remarkable blogs.
+After writing 538 professional blog posts* (and that’s the last time I’m going to hunt down all the articles I wrote for various clients), I decided to share the many tools I’ve found helpful to research, write, edit, and share amazing blogs.

 *counted December 7, 2015.
 I didn’t recount for the update, but you can take a look at my portfolio to see what I’ve been doing!